nooa26/nooa26/README.md

 # Hii!
 i'm Noa F., student from Germany.
-Down there you can see my skills. 👇There!
+Down there you can see my skills and experiences. 👇There!

 [![My Skills](https://skillicons.dev/icons?i=arduino,raspberrypi,dotnet,linux,mint,py,cpp)]()